Thursday, 23 November 2023

 The Oban to Campbeltown National Cycle route runs through the forest.

-Public toilets and a café can be found in the village of Dalavich, a couple of minutes drive south of Barnaline.
+A café can be found in the village of Dalavich, a couple of minutes drive south of Barnaline.

 Barnaline can be found on the west side of the road, 1 mile north of Dalavich.